waldo-irc/learn.py/README.md

 bookielist (usage: !bookielist) - This grabs a list of all custom made commands and PM's them to the user.
 &nbsp;

+mybookielist (usage: !mybookielist) - This grabs a list of all custom made commands made by the user and PM's them to the user.
+&nbsp;

 unbookie (usage: !unbookie cmd) - This deletes a command completely.
 &nbsp;